PIR-10081 - British Politics: Welfare, Economy and Society

 None

 How did we get to the state we're in?
-This module introduces students to studying domestic and international dimensions of British politics, presenting an overview of the key debates that have shaped politics in post-WW2 Britain.
-Students will develop an understanding of key events and the importance of ideas such as welfare, decline, governability and populism.
-Students will enhance their critical reading and analytical skills, developing a better understanding of the past to make sense of the present.
+This module introduces you to the domestic and international dimensions of British politics, presenting an overview of the key debates that have shaped politics in post-WW2 Britain.
+You will develop an understanding of key events and the importance of ideas such as welfare, decline, governability and populism.
+You will enhance your critical reading and analytical skills, developing a better understanding of the past to make sense of the present.

 Aims